Scibler Smart Scheduler

 Launching "Scibler Smart Scheduler" on the iOS app store

-The beta version of the product, offered us the opportunity to test and gather feedback on the overall user experience, including visual direction and interaction.
-The UX was tested multiple times at various stages using split testing, analyzing user behavior and gathering feedback in the form of follow up questionnaires.
+The beta version of the product provided a valuable opportunity to test and gather insights on the overall user experience, including visual design and interactions.
+The UX underwent multiple rounds of testing at various stages, utilizing split testing to analyze user behavior and collecting feedback through follow-up questionnaires.

 Detailed walk-through of the product